Equality, diversity and inclusion is making sure no one feels left out at work.

 There are many ways in which an organisation can increase equality, diversity and inclusion.
 The first step however is to develop a strategy, a plan from which to go forward.
 For more information; see Mary Jones’ article on Developing an Integrated HR Strategy.
 The basic idea is to have specific and achievable planned goals anywhere from 1 week to 5 years and pivotally how to get there.

 There are four key areas in which an organisation should focus if they wish to achieve their inclusive objectives.
 Removal of any single area would undermine the entire agenda and therefore activities should be carried out within each.

-1. Measure and Analyse.
 Equality, diversity and inclusion need to be measured and analysed in all aspects of the organisation such as performance and processes.

 One of the key aspects of achieving any goal is measuring it.
 Employee surveys should be used to assess and understand the blockers to progression.
 Exit interviews could include questions regarding the leavers’ feelings around inclusivity in the organisation.
 Individual wellness should be considered as part of the employee experience and as such should be regularly measured.

-2. Inform and Train.
 Ensure all employees gain appropriate knowledge and training on the value of a diverse workforce and how to ensure inclusivity.

 Diversity should be defined to include neurodiversity; far too often is diversity just based on physical appearance.
 Ensuring new recruits are trained on the importance of valuing what different people offer and performance reviews should include questions on inclusivity.

 Continuous development is about ensuring that all individuals have the skills and tools to do the job.
 Vision, mission and values should leave employees feeling inspired and included.
 Managers should support diversity, and not only be trained in legislation, but also on potential biases and how to avoid them.

 They should also be trained at spotting the candidates most and least likely to feel included.